Copenhagen Business School

 What's included

-5 videos5 readings2 quizzes
+5 videos5 readings2 assignments

 A leader operates within a framework that outlines her or his responsibilities, range of authority, and access to resources -- we call such frameworks "governance."
 Governance empowers a leader but also looks over her or his shoulder.
 A precondition for effectiveness as a leader is having a foundation of sound governance.
 And although it can be rather tricky, leaders sometimes have to try to make changes to the governance framework within which they work.
 If you're a CEO and you decide you have an ineffective board of directors -- to whom you report -- what would YOU do?